paawandesai/paawandesai.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Paawan!
 I am currently pursuing a Bachelor of Science in Electrical and Computer Engineering at the [University of Texas at Austin](https://utexas.edu), specializing in Software Engineering and Design, with a minor in Entrepreneurship.
-I am also a proud recipient of the  [Bostick Francis Scholarship for Electrical Engineers**](https://www.statesman.com/obituaries/p0157680).
+I am also a proud recipient of the  [Bostick Francis Scholarship for Electrical Engineers](https://www.statesman.com/obituaries/p0157680).

 With a strong foundation in programming, data analysis, and software design, my passion lies at the intersection of technology and innovation.
 I have led impactful projects, from developing machine learning models for handwriting recognition to designing geospatial tools for sustainable urban planning.
-My ongoing senior design project focuses on building a Verilog-based accelerator for post-quantum cryptography, reflecting my interest in cutting-edge technologies.
+My ongoing senior design project focuses on building a Verilog-based accelerator for post-quantum cryptography.

 In addition to academics, I am a co-founder and engineer at Fundare Finance, where I am leading the development of a SaaS product to streamline revenue growth tracking for small businesses.
 My experiences have also allowed me to tutor advanced mathematics, create educational platforms, and contribute to community service initiatives.